bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## Description of this exercise

 We run and save the g:Profiler results using different parameters.
-An enrichment map represent the result of enrichment analysis as a network where significantly enriched gene-sets that share a lot of genes in common will form identifiable clusters.
-These visualization of the results as biological themes and will ease the interpretation of the results.
+An enrichment map represents the result of enrichment analysis as a network where significantly enriched gene-sets that share a lot of genes in common will form identifiable clusters.
+The visualization of the results as these biological themes will ease the interpretation of the results.

 The goal of this exercise is to learn how to:
 1) upload g:Profiler results into Cytoscape EnrichmentMap to create a map.
-2) upload several results at the same time to create one map and how to distinguish the results.
+2) upload several g:Profiler results at the same time to create one map and learn how to distinguish the results.
 3) to compare the differences resulting from the use of different g:Profiler parameters at the enrichment map level.